The Brazilian Market

 - Resources regarding the Brazilian percentage do not necessarily have to be spent in Brazil – however, when such resources are sent to other countries, a tax must be paid.

-Bilateral Agreements:
+Bilateral agreeements:

 - Argentina